Guy Boyd (sculptor): Sculptor

 Boyd turned away from this commercial work and to a full-time career in sculpture in 1965 when he held his first solo show at Australian Galleries in Melbourne.
 His commissions include sculptures in both Melbourne and Sydney's international airports, Caulfield Town Hall, the Commonwealth Bank, and has pieces in the National Gallery of Victoria, Melbourne.
 He had exhibitions of his work in Australia, the United Kingdom, Canada, and the United States.
 In 1968 he won a Churchill Fellowship to study art overseas.
 He was recognised with a large format monograph, Guy Boyd written by gallerist Anne Von Bertouch and art historian Patrick Hutchins and published by Lansdowne Press.
-Later that year Guy and Phyllis migrated to Canada with their four younger children, settling in Toronto in 1976, but returned to live in Australia five years later.
+Later that year Guy and Phyllis migrated to Canada with their four younger children, settling in Toronto in 1976, but returned to live in Australia five years later in Sandringham, Victoria.
 He was appointed the Art Advisor to Deakin University in 1988.